 - campus by 2 pm WEDNESDAY / at 3 pm FRIDAY

 - Students should bring TWO LUNCHES and their own SNACKS FOR THREE DAYS.
-The school will provide all meals via SAGE Dining EXCEPT ONE LUNCH.
-This should be a non-perishable lunch brought from home.
-Students should bring their own snacks for three days.
-For example: G.O.R.P., salami, cheese, packets of nuts, dried fruit, etc. NO CANDY allowed on the trip.
+The school will provide all other meals.
+Ideas for snacks: G.O.R.P., salami, cheese, packets of nuts, dried fruit, etc. NO CANDY allowed on the trip.

 - All students should bring two full water bottles, preferably the Nalgene bottles with a screw-on lid rather than bicycle water bottles or Camelbacks, which can freeze.
 One bottle will be consumed and left on the bus, and each child will leave the trailhead with a full bottle.
 Please remind your child to begin hydrating the night before the trip.